Overview

 Setting Up Custom Endpoints

-- Toggle the Run Mode from “Model Provider” to “Custom Endpoint”
+To configure a custom endpoint:- Toggle the Run Mode from “Model Provider” to “Custom Endpoint”

 - Click “Configure Endpoints” to set up your API endpoints